Find Affordable College Courses

 Top 10 Best Design & Applied Arts Schools

-Our analysis found Gnomon to be the best school for design and applied arts students who want to pursue a degree in California.
-Located in the large city of Hollywood, Gnomon is a private for-profit school with a fairly small student population.
+Our 2023 rankings named Gnomon the best school in California for design and applied arts students.
+Located in the large city of Hollywood, Gnomon is a private for-profit school with a small student population.

 The average amount in student loans that design majors at Gnomon take out is $41,000.

-You’ll join some of the best and brightest minds around you if you attend University of California - Davis.
-The school came in at #2 on this year’s Best Design & Applied Arts Schools in California list.
-Located in the suburb of Davis, UC Davis is a public school with a fairly large student population.
+The excellent programs at University of California - Davis helped the school earn the #2 place on this year’s ranking of the best design and applied arts schools in California.
+Located in the suburb of Davis, UC Davis is a public college with a very large student population.

 Design majors at UC Davis take out an average of $15,357 in student loans while working on their egree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $319.